-We are not talking about a conscious decision of weaning made by the mother, but rather a rejection of the breast by the baby.
-We cannot repeat enough, that breastfeeding is a matter of two, mother and child.
-If the baby rejects the breast and the mother wants to stop breastfeeding, this would be an ideal timing to do so.
-But taking into account that the baby is still an infant, milk will still be its main food and in the absence of breast milk, formula milk is the most suitable alternative.
+We are not talking about a conscious decision of weaning made by the mother but rather a rejection of the breast by the baby.
+We cannot repeat enough that breastfeeding is a matter of two, mother and child.
+If the baby rejects the breast and the mother wants to stop breastfeeding, this would be ideal timing to do so.
+But taking into account that the baby is still an infant, milk will still be its main food, and in the absence of breastmilk, formula milk is the most suitable alternative.

-If the baby rejects the breast, but the mother is not yet ready or doesn’t want to stop breastfeeding, these are the main causes of early weaning and how to deal with them:
+If the baby rejects the breast, but the mother is not yet ready or doesn’t want to stop breastfeeding, these are the main causes of early weaning from the breast and how to deal with them:

-- Not enough information about the evolution of breastfeeding: sometimes it is wrongly believed that as the baby grows, the number of times a mother feeds, should decrease, and it is “recommended” to space feeds out more or even suggest restricting them to 4 or 5 feeds throughout the day, which implies stopping night feeds altogether.
-We now know thru research that these types of outdated recommendations are a mistake, since babies continue to need frequent feedings throughout the first and second year, without trying to impose a routine of 5 daily meals of a typical adult.
-A mother who follows these old suggestions can provoke, sometimes unintentionally, an early weaning.
-Your milk production decreases if you limit yourself to give your baby fewer feeds or when stopping to feed at night.
-So the baby refuses the breast, because it doesn’t find enough milk anymore.
+- Not enough information about the evolution of breastfeeding: sometimes it is wrongly believed that as the baby grows, the number of times a mother feeds should decrease, and it is “recommended” to space feeds out more or even suggest restricting them to 4 or 5 feeds throughout 24 hours, which implies stopping night feeds altogether.
+We now know thru research that these types of outdated recommendations are a mistake.
+Babies continue to need frequent feedings throughout the first and second years without trying to impose the routine of 5 daily meals of a typical adult.
+A mother who follows these old suggestions can provoke, sometimes unintentionally, early weaning.
+Your milk production decreases if you limit yourself to giving your baby fewer feeds or if stopping to feed at night.
+So the baby refuses the breast because it doesn’t find enough milk anymore.

-- Stopping to feed at night: When your babies feeds at night, it doesn’t do so to tease you, or to not let you sleep intentionally.
-Of course it is not easy to juggle breastfeeding at night and the demands of returning to paid work, but babies need these night feeds to maintain a good quantity of milk supply.
-Those night feeds are a bit like ordering food for the next day: if they feed at night, a good milk production for the next day is assured.
+- Stopping to feed at night: When your baby feeds at night, it doesn’t do so to tease you or to not let you sleep intentionally.
+Of course, it is not easy to juggle breastfeeding at night and the demands of returning to paid work, but babies need these night feeds to maintain a good milk supply.
+Those night feeds are like ordering food for the next day: if they feed at night, good milk production for the next day is assured.

-- Introducing solid foods too early: when a baby starts with solid foods, some suggest to “give them breast milk for dessert”.
-The food offered to the baby complement the milk, but they do not substitute, or even less so eliminate the need for milk.
-Sometimes certain “suggested” amounts of food intake are simply too much food, and so it is possible that the baby has been forced to eat too much solids and will no longer have room for milk when the breast is offered.
+- Introducing solid foods too early: when a baby starts with solid foods, some suggest “give them breast milk for dessert”.
+The solid food offered to the baby complements the milk, but it does not substitute or even eliminate the need for milk.
+Sometimes certain “suggested” amounts of food intake are simply too much food, and so it is possible that the baby has been forced to eat too many solids and will no longer have room for milk when the breast is offered.

-On the other hand, there are also situations in which babies can stop breastfeeding unexpectedly and can cause unwanted early weaning:
+On the other hand, there are also situations in which babies can stop breastfeeding unexpectedly which can cause unwanted early weaning: